Lovelyz: 2020–2021: Unforgettable and departure from Woollim Entertainment

 Lovelyz released their seventh EP Unforgettable on September 1, 2020, along with the lead single "Obliviate".
 The group clinched their first win for "Obliviate" on the September 8 episode of SBS MTV's The Show.

 On November 1, 2021, Woollim Entertainment announced 7 of the members, except Baby Soul, had decided not to renew their contracts, which expired on November 16.
 However, Woollim Entertainment didn't mention in its press release sent to news agencies on whether the group would be disbanded.
 Later, Baby Soul confirmed that although the members are signed under different agencies, they still have desire to promote and release albums together as Lovelyz in the near future.

-2022–present : Hiatus
+2022–2024: Hiatus and group reunion

-After leaving Woollim Entertainment on November 2021, the group went on hiatus to focus on individual activities with each members under different management.
+After leaving Woollim Entertainment in November 2021, the group went on hiatus to focus on individual activities with each of the members under different management.
 On November 17, 2022, Lovelyz was scheduled to appear on Naver Now's Music To You and meet fans, but the schedule was changed to November 23.

+The group, except Jin, appeared together on March 30, 2024's episode of Hangout with Yoo.
+The group performed on Hangout with Yoo - Our Festival on June 13 the same year.
+On September 2, the group announced their solo concert Lovelyz in Winterland 4 to be held in November 2024, in commemoration of the group's 10th anniversary, and their first concert in four years.
+The group released a new digital single titled "November" on November 12, their first release in 4 years and 2 months.
+The group released another digital single titled "Dear" on November 23.